 Implantable contact lenses – Add prescription range

-Implantable Contact Lens treatment is often used as an alternative to laser eye surgery should you be unsuitable for it due to either the thickness of your cornea, or you suffer with extreme astigmatisms.
+Implantable Contact Lens treatment is often used as an alternative to laser eye surgery should you be unsuitable for it due to either the thickness of your cornea or you suffer from extreme astigmatisms.
 The implantable lens is inserted in front of your eye lens.
 This bends the light rays to meet on your retina as they should do, correcting your vision.

 Recently, due to developments in the technology in the form of Visian ICL, sportsmen and people with active professions such as soldiers have elected to have implantable contact lenses over laser surgery.
 The success of Visian ICL is such that the American armed forces recommend it for their troops who require spectacles and conventional contacts to see.